 The UK Atomic Energy Authority’s mission is to lead the delivery of sustainable fusion energy and maximise scientific and economic impact.

-Do you want to work at the forefront of fusion research and technology, which could solve the world’s energy problems by providing a clean and virtually limitless energy source?
+Do you want to work at the forefront of fusion research and technology, which could solve the world’s energy problems by providing a safe, sustainable and green energy source?

 Do you want to be part of a unique international environment?

 Come and join us on the Spherical Tokamak for Energy Production (STEP) programme, an exciting and ambitious national endeavour.

 You will work with a vibrant team in conjunction with industry to deliver a multi-billion project aiming for completion by the early 2040s.
 Successful delivery of the STEP fusion prototype power plant will pave the way for a fleet of commercial fusion plants.